21 new cases of COVID-19 in Niagara

 Niagara Region Public Health have confirmed 21 new cases of COVID-19.

-Right now in Niagara, there are 199 active cases of COVID-19, and 17 active outbreaks.
+Right now Niagara has 236 active cases of the virus, and 16 active outbreaks.

-Eight of the outbreaks are in health care facilities, eight are considered community outbreaks, and one is an outbreak in a congregate setting.

 To see the full data from Niagara Region Public Health, click here.